michael2012z/BitBible/markdown/KJV/files/Gen.md

 33. Now therefore, I pray thee, let thy servant abide instead of the lad a bondman to my lord; and let the lad go up with his brethren.

-34. For how shall I go up to my father, and the lad be not with me? lest peradventure I see the evil that shall come on my father.come…: Heb. find my father
+34. For how shall I go up to my father, and the lad be not with me? lest peradventure I see the evil that shall come on my father.

 ## Genesis 45

 1. Then Joseph could not refrain himself before all them that stood by him; and he cried, Cause every man to go out from me.
 And there stood no man with him, while Joseph made himself known unto his brethren.

-2. And he wept aloud: and the Egyptians and the house of Pharaoh heard.wept…: Heb. gave forth his voice in weeping
+2. And he wept aloud: and the Egyptians and the house of Pharaoh heard.

 3. And Joseph said unto his brethren, I am Joseph; doth my father yet live?
-And his brethren could not answer him; for they were troubled at his presence.troubled: or, terrified
+And his brethren could not answer him; for they were troubled at his presence.

 4. And Joseph said unto his brethren, Come near to me, I pray you.
 And they came near.
 And he said, I am Joseph your brother, whom ye sold into Egypt.

-5. Now therefore be not grieved, nor angry with yourselves, that ye sold me hither: for God did send me before you to preserve life.nor…: Heb. neither let there be anger in your eyes
+5. Now therefore be not grieved, nor angry with yourselves, that ye sold me hither: for God did send me before you to preserve life.

 6. For these two years hath the famine been in the land: and yet there are five years, in the which there shall neither be earing nor harvest.

-7. And God sent me before you to preserve you a posterity in the earth, and to save your lives by a great deliverance.to preserve…: Heb. to put for you a remnant
+7. And God sent me before you to preserve you a posterity in the earth, and to save your lives by a great deliverance.

 8. So now it was not you that sent me hither, but God: and he hath made me a father to Pharaoh, and lord of all his house, and a ruler throughout all the land of Egypt.